Why Is Alexanderplatz Famous? A Local Explains

 GE Why is Alexanderplatz Famous 2 1

-This historic church dates back to the 13th century and is free to enter, so I recommend you pop in for a quick look.
+It’s one of the few places here that predates everything around it.
+This historic church dates back to the 13th century and is free to enter.

 Red Town Hall (Rotes Rathaus)